Third World (band)

 Third World is a Jamaican reggae fusion band formed in 1973.
 Their sound is influenced by soul, funk and disco.
-Although it has undergone several line-up changes, Stephen "Cat" Coore and Richard Daley have been constant members.
+Although it has undergone several line-up changes, Richard Daley has been a constant member of the band since its inception in 1973.

 History

 1970s

 Third World started when keyboard player Michael "Ibo" Cooper and guitarist (and cellist) Stephen "Cat" Coore (son of former Deputy Prime Minister David Coore), who had originally played in The Alley Cats and then Inner Circle, subsequently left to form their own band along with Inner Circle singer Milton "Prilly" Hamilton.
 They recruited bassist Richard Daley, formerly of Ken Boothe's band and Tomorrow's Children, and added drummer Carl Barovier and former Inner Circle percussionist Irvin "Carrot" Jarrett before making their live debut in early 1974.

 After recording some tracks with Geoffrey Chung which went unreleased, the band's first single was the self-produced "Railroad Track" (1974).
 In their early days they played primarily in Kingston's hotels and nightclubs and (along with The Wailers) supported The Jackson Five when they played at the Jamaican National Stadium.

 They were soon signed by Island Records and toured Europe with The Wailers.
 The band's self-titled debut album was released in 1976.
 The album included a cover of "Satta Massagana", originally performed by The Abyssinians, which became a local hit.
 Hamilton and Cornell Marshall (who had replaced Barovier earlier) were replaced by two more former Inner Circle members, singer William "Bunny Rugs" Clarke and drummer Willie Stewart, before the recording of their second album, 96° in the Shade (1977), which included several local hits.
 Notable among its eight tracks were "1865 (96° in the Shade)", a reference to the 1865 Morant Bay rebellion, "Rhythm of Life" and the album's only cover, "Dreamland", written by Bunny Wailer.
 They played in front of 80,000 people at the Smile Jamaica festival in 1976.

 In 1977, the band collaborated with psychiatrist Frederick Hickling on the Explanitations show that was performed at Kingston's Little Theatre early the following year.